 For any Federal Direct loan servicers, choose U.S. Department of Education from the loan servicer dropdown menu.

 Important note: Please confirm the correct payment address via the loan servicer portal or loan billing statement.
 Although not required on the proof of loan documentation, failing to provide the correct mailing address could result in a delay in payment to the loan servicer(s).
 Please note that a general correspondence address or servicer location may not be the same as the correct payment address.

 Crew members can obtain proof-of-graduation documentation from the college or university from which they graduated.
 The following are examples of acceptable documentation:

 For assistance with submitting applications, contact the EdAssist contact center from 8 a.m.–8 p.m., Eastern time, at 855-729-5960 or send an email to firstname.lastname@example.org.
 The EdAssist website also provides an online tutorial on how to navigate the site and submit an application.

-EdAssist offers free, one-on-one, 30–45-minute sessions with experts to discuss managing your student loans.
-You can take advantage of this service even if you are not eligible for the Student Loan Repayment Assistance Program.
+EdAssist offers free, one-on-one sessions to crew members (about 30–45 minutes) with experts to discuss managing their own student loans.
+Crew can take advantage of this service even if they are not eligible for the Student Loan Repayment Assistance Program.